ApacheInfra/ServiceComb.github.io/_docs/quick-start.md

 ```
 3. Verify the application.

-        Visit <a>http://localhost:8888</a> in browser, get web page as following, then input your information of Height and weight.
+    Visit <a>http://localhost:8888</a> in browser, get web page as following, then input your information of Height and weight to get your BMI.

 ![website of BMI](/assets/images/bmi-interface.png){: .align-center}